Ottoman Egypt: Muhammad Ali's seizure of power

 Soon after the French evacuated Egypt, the country became the scene of more severe troubles, a consequence of the Ottomans' attempts to destroy the power of the Mamluks.
 In defiance of promises to the British Government, orders were transmitted from Constantinople to Hüseyin Pasha to ensnare and put to death the principal beys.
 According to the Egyptian contemporary historian al-Jabarti, they were invited to an entertainment on board the Turkish flagship and then attacked; however, Sir Robert Wilson and M.F.
 Mengin stated that they were fired upon in open boats in Abu Qir Bay.
 They offered resistance, but were overpowered, and some killed; others were made prisoners.
 Among the prisoners was Osman Bey al-Bardisi, who was severely wounded.
 The British General Hutchinson, informed of this treachery, immediately took threatening measures against the Turks, causing them to surrender the killed, wounded, and imprisoned Egyptians to him.
 At the same time, Yusuf Pasha arrested all the beys in Cairo, but soon the British compelled him to release them.

 Koca Hüsrev Mehmed Pasha was the first Ottoman governor of Egypt after the expulsion of the French.
 The form of government, however, was not the same as that before the French invasion, for the Mamluks were not reinstated.
-The pasha, and through him the Sultan, repeatedly tried to either ensnare them or to beguile them into submission.
-These efforts failing, Husrev took the field and a Turkish detachment 7,000 strong was dispatched against the Mamluks to Damanhur—whence they had descended from Upper Egypt—and was defeated by a small force under either al-Alfi or his lieutenant al-Bardisi.
+The pasha, and ultimately Sultan Selim III, repeatedly tried to either ensnare them or to beguile them into submission.
+These efforts failing, Husrev took the field and a Turkish detachment 7,000 strong was dispatched against the Mamluks to Damanhur—whence they had descended from Upper Egypt—and was defeated by a small force under either Al-Alfi or his lieutenant Al-Bardisi.
 Their ammunition and guns fell into the hands of the Mamluks.
 This led to a long civil war between the Albanians, Mamluks, and Ottomans.

+One Mamluk, Al-Alfi was reported by al-Jabarti to marry Bedouin women a number of times, sending those back he did not like and keeping those that pleased him.
+A number of Bedouin women mourned his death.
+Muhammad Ali took advantage of Al-Alfi's death to try to assert authority over the Bedouins.
+Two Ottoman era Mamluks, Iwaz Bey's Mamluk Yusuf Bey al-Jazzar and Jazzar Pasha were known for massacring Bedouins and given the name "butcher" (al-Jazzar) for it.
+After Muhammad Ali defeated the Mamluks and Bedouin, the Bedouin went on a destructive rampage against the Egyptian fellahin peasantry, destroying and looting crops and massacred 200 townsmen in Belbeis in Al-Sharqiya province and also rampaging through al-Qaliubiyya province.